126akansha/USER-DATA-ANALYTICS/README.md

 ## 📌 Project Overview

-This project analyzes Netflix user behavior data to uncover patterns in content preferences, subscription plans, audience demographics, watch time, and revenue generation.
-The objective is to transform raw user data into meaningful business insights that support better decision-making and improve customer engagement.
+This project focuses on analyzing Netflix user behavior to gain deeper insights into audience preferences, subscription trends, content performance, and revenue distribution.
+By leveraging data analytics techniques, the project aims to identify meaningful patterns that can help improve user engagement, optimize content strategies, and support business growth.

----

 ## 🎯 Objectives